 How do I register to vote?

 - Online: Use the state’s voter registration portal to register, update your voter information or check your registration status.
 You’ll need to upload a valid Wisconsin driver’s license or state-issued ID card to register online.
-Register by Oct.
-19 to vote in the general.

-Note that online registration is closed when local elections will take place in less than 20 days.
+Note that online registration is closed when local elections take place in less than 20 days.
 You will still be able register to vote by printing, signing and delivering your registration form, along with proof of residence, to your municipal clerk or to your polling place on Election Day.

 - By mail: Download and complete a voter registration form from the state election commission’s website.
 Or pick one up at your municipal clerk’s office or ask your clerk to mail one to you.
 You’ll need to include a copy of a document that proves your residence, such as a Wisconsin driver’s license or state-issued ID card, a recent utility bill, pay stub or other document listed on the election commission’s website.
 Mail completed applications to your municipal clerk’s office.
-They must be postmarked by Oct.
-19 to vote in the general.

 Use the state’s voter information portal to check your registration status, update your address and see a list of your elected officials.

 How can I get an absentee ballot?
-Are there important deadlines?

 Disabled voters who require help returning their absentee ballots are entitled to receive assistance by a person of their choice, excluding an employer or representative of the disabled voter’s union.
 Voters are permitted to declare themselves disabled without a certification from a doctor or anyone else.